-Academic and certain other salaried employees of the College are participants in a 403(b) retirement plan sponsored by the Teachers Insurance and Annuity Association.
+Academic and certain other employees of the College are participants in a 403(b) retirement plan sponsored by the Teachers Insurance and Annuity Association.
 Under this plan, the employees are eligible to participate and are fully vested after completion of two years of service and attainment of certain age requirements, as defined in the plan.
 The College matches employee contributions up to a percentage of each employee's pay.
-Contributions to the defined contribution plan totaled \$837,721 and \$870,174 in the years ended June 30, 2020 and 2019, respectively.
+Contributions to the defined contribution plan totaled \$88,849 and \$837,721 in the years ended June 30, 2021 and 2020, respectively.
 Beginning in April 2020 the College match was reduced, and in September 2020, the College match was suspended.

 During the fiscal year ended June 30, 2016, the College initiated a 457b retirement plan sponsored by the Teachers Insurance and Annuity Association.
 This plan is open to certain employees as defined by the Board of Trustees.
-Contributions to the defined contribution plan totaled \$0 and \$18,050 for the years ended June 30, 2020 and 2019, respectively.
+There were (College) contributions of \$15,250 for the years ended June 30, 2021, and none for 2020.
 Beginning in April 2020 this benefit was suspended.

-17. COMMITMENTS
+17. COMMITMENTS AND CONTINGENCIES

 The College is obligated to pay for the health care costs of its employees.
 The College sponsors a self-funded health plan to pay medical claims of the College's employees and their covered dependents and to minimize the total cost of the annual insurance to the College.
-Medical claims exceeding \$95,000 at June 30, 2020 per covered person are covered through a private insurance carrier subject to aggregate limitations as provided by the underlying policies.
-The cost of this plan was \$4,063,474 and \$3,430,493 for the years ended June 30, 2020 and 2019, respectively.
+Medical claims exceeding \$95,000 at June 30, 2021 per covered person are covered through a private insurance carrier subject to aggregate limitations as provided by the underlying policies.
+The cost of this plan was \$3,284,821 and \$4,063,474 for the years ended June 30, 2021 and 2020, respectively.